 Stay on top of these housing projects and more.

-Sign up free to get Santa Cruz Local in your inbox twice a week.
-We dig into Santa Cruz County's biggest issues.
+Sign up for Santa Cruz Local’s free Sunday newsletter.
+We dig into Santa Cruz County’s biggest issues.

 Questions or comments?
 Email [email protected].
 Santa Cruz Local is supported by members, major donors, sponsors and grants for the general support of our newsroom.
 Our news judgments are made independently and not on the basis of donor support.
 Learn more about Santa Cruz Local and how we are funded.